danslapman/morphling/README.md

 # morphling
-Cats-based Scala library for free applicative schemas (cats-based port of Xenomorph)
+Cats-based Scala library for free applicative schemas.
+Core module of morphling is a cats-based port of the excellent Kris Nuttycombe's [xenomorph](https://github.com/nuttycom/xenomorph)